holochain/docs-pages/src/pages/references/publish-app-on-holo.md

 3. Use your registration code to create an account with the Cloud Console.
 4. Submit a hApp bundle and the URL of the hApp's UI to create a hApp listing in Cloud Console.

-!!! note Environment resets during Network RC
-During the release candidate period for the Holo network, we may periodically need to reset the entire hosting environment.
-We'll do everything we can to give you advance notice of this.
-The turnaround time on this is roughly an hour. **All data will be wiped** during this reset.

-When this happens, your UI will no longer be able to access your hApp.
-You'll have to wait for the reset to take place, then create a Cloud Console account and redeploy your hApp.

-If you have any questions or special requests with regard to an environment reset, please reach out to us to coordinate.
-!!!

 If you get stuck, reference our more robust step-by-step support document.

-If you're still stuck, please reach out to us on the Holochain Mattermost server in the Publisher Alpha channel and let us know where you're stuck.
+If you're still stuck, please reach out to us via the [hApp managers category of the Holo forum](https://forum.holo.host/c/happ-managers/64) or our [support email](mailto:help@holo.host) and let us know where you're stuck.

 ## Prerequisites